-Buying a new home in Charlottetown, Prince Edward Island?
+Buying a new home in Charlottetown, PE?
 Exciting!
 Buying a new home is exciting, but it can feel overwhelming if it’s your first time going through the process.
 Before you can find your new dream home, you are going to need to be pre-approved for a mortgage.

 What is Mortgage Pre-Approval?